Lester Park Golf Course: The course

 The golf course has 27 holes with an 18-hole course and then a tougher, more challenging, 9-hole course.
 The grass itself in the fairway is a bluegrass of the Poa Genus.
 The greens were originally designed with Bermuda Grass but due to recent harsh weathers the grass on the green has been switched in many spots to bentgrass due to bent's ability to survive in harsher conditions, and for its ability to be cut at very short lengths without being damaged and allowing for a lot of foot traffic at the same time.
 The course contains four different sets of tee boxes ranging from a red colored tee, known for being the shortest distance to the hole; the farthest tees are blue colored.
 A group making tee times at the golf course, unless larger than 10 people can usually call up to one week in advance to obtain a desired tee time.
-The Cancellation policy as stated on their website says that 24 hours in the maximum time to cancel.
+The Cancellation policy as stated on their website says that 24 hours is the maximum time to cancel.